Russian Soviet Federative Socialist Republic: 1950s

 After the death of Joseph Stalin on 5 March 1953, Georgy Malenkov became the new leader of the USSR.
-In January 1954, Malenkov transferred Crimea from the Russian SFSR to the Ukrainian SSR.
+In January 1954, Malenkov (via Presidium of the Supreme Soviet of the Soviet Union issuing a decree) transferred the Crimean Oblast from the Russian SFSR to the Ukrainian SSR.

 On 8 February 1955, Malenkov was officially demoted to deputy Prime Minister.
 As First Secretary of the Central Committee of the Communist Party, Nikita Khrushchev's authority was significantly enhanced by Malenkov's demotion.

-The Karelo-Finnish SSR was transferred back to the RSFSR as the Karelian ASSR in 1956.
+Under Khrushchev's leadership of the country, the Karelo-Finnish SSR was transferred back to the RSFSR as the Karelian ASSR in 1956.

 On 9 January 1957, Karachay Autonomous Oblast and Chechen-Ingush Autonomous Soviet Socialist Republic were restored by Khrushchev and they were transferred from the Georgian SSR back to the Russian SFSR.

 1960s–1980s

 In 1964, Nikita Khrushchev was removed from his position of power and replaced with Leonid Brezhnev.
 Under his rule, the Russian SFSR and the rest of the Soviet Union went through a mass era of stagnation.
 Even after Brezhnev's death in 1982, the era did not end until Mikhail Gorbachev took power in March 1985 and introduced liberal reforms in Soviet society.

 On 12 April 1978, a new Constitution of Russia was adopted.